 Parkinson’s Disease On Prion Spectrum

 Prion disease is a spectrum disease.
 Alzheimer’s disease and Parkinson’s disease are the most common human forms of prion disease.
-Alzheimer’s and Creutzfeldt jakob (CJD) are the common diagnoses when the primary symptom is dementia.
+Alzheimer’s disease and Creutzfeldt jakob disease (CJD) are the common diagnoses when the primary symptom is dementia.

 Parkinson’s disease is the second most common diagnosis in the prion spectrum.
 It’s estimated that between 7-10 million people around the world have Parkinson’s disease today.

 The US National Institute for Neurological Disorders and Stroke (NINDS) estimated in a 2006 report that about 50,000 new cases of Parkinson’s disease are diagnosed in the US each year, and the total number of cases in the US is at least 500,000.
 The true prevalence (total number of cases) of Parkinson’s disease is difficult to assess, because the disease is typically not diagnosed until the disease process is already far advanced.
 Therefore the actual number of Americans with the disease is almost certainly higher than the diagnostic numbers would suggest.

 Worldwide numbers are difficult to obtain, but in industrialized countries the prevalence of Parkinson’s disease is about 1 percent for people over 60, with estimates of up to 4 percent for people in the highest age groups (de Lau & Breteler 2006).
 The risk of developing Parkinson’s disease rises sharply with age after the age of 60, so the number of cases is likely to grow significantly as populations become older throughout the world.
 In the US, for example, Dorsey et al (2007) estimated that the prevalence will at least double by 2030.